Updated July 3, 2023

 - OPTION: We can provide the different flags as options that are compatible with the date command.

-- FORMAT: As per the requirement, we can pass the different types of date format to the date command.
+- FORMAT: As per the requirement, we can pass the different types of date formats to the date command.

 How does Linux Date Command work?

-The date command is able to print different type date format.
-By default, the date command will print the date as per the time zone which is configured in the UNIX or Linux operating system.
-We can also change the system time zone and print the different time zone date.
+The date command can print different type date formats.
+By default, the date command will print the date as per the time zone configured in the UNIX or Linux operating system.
+We can also change the system time zone and print the different time zone dates.
 For changing the time zone, you should have the root privileges.
-Generally, the date command will take the two set of arguments like option and date format.
+Generally, the date command will take the two sets of arguments like option and date format.
 As per the inputs provided to it, it will manipulate the data and provide the date and time output in the request format.

-Below is the list of formatting keywords which is commonly used with the date command:
+Below is the list of formatting keywords which are commonly used with the date command:

 - %a: It will display the weekday name example: Mon.